ICS3U-Templates/ICS3U-Intro-03/README.md

 ---

-**NOTES ON INITIAL LOAD:**
-- wait for the IDE to load completly
-- if you are coding in C/C++
-  - when you run or debug a C/C++ program for the first time, the IDE will ask what compiler to use; select the 1st choice (C/C++: g++)
-  - the IDE will place a task.json file in the .vscode directory

----

 **REMEMBER:**
-- ensure you commit your code after every major change, to keep your history
+- ensure you commit your code after every major change, to keep your history and not loose anything
 ```console
   git add -A
   git commit -m "𝑐𝑜𝑚𝑚𝑖𝑡 𝑚𝑒𝑠𝑠𝑎𝑔𝑒"
   git push origin main
 ```

+---

+**NOTES ON INITIAL LOAD for C/C++:**
+- when you run or debug a C/C++ program for the first time, the IDE will ask what compiler to use; select the 1st choice (C/C++: g++)
+- the IDE will place a task.json file in the .vscode directory